Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Review of MEG II positron spectrometer

 \subsection{Conventional positron reconstruction}

 Positron reconstruction begins with the analysis of pTC hits.
-Hits are clustered into groups based on their timing and position, which separates pileup hits originating from different positrons.
+Hits are clustered into groups based on their timing and position, which separates pileup hits originating from different positrons (See Sec.~5 of \citeref{MEGIIDetectorPaper2023}).
+Thanks to the time resolution of each hit and the segmented detector design, this clustering algorithm is robust against pileup hits, with the inefficiency from mis-clustering being below \SI{1}{\percent}.
 After clustering, the hit position within each counter region is estimated with a precision of approximately \SI{1}{cm}, using the time difference between the two SiPM readout channels and the hit pattern within the cluster.
 The cluster time and position are then used in the subsequent tracking algorithm with the CDCH.

 The first algorithm using CDCH hits performs pattern recognition for track finding, aiming to identify sets of hits belonging to the same turn segment (either a full single turn or a half turn) of positron trajectories.
 The initial step constructs a track seed from four hits, with two neighboring layers each providing two nearby hits.
 A valid seed corresponds to a trajectory that consistently resolves the left–right ambiguity and satisfies the drift distance for all four hits.
 For drift distance determination, the pTC cluster provides a time reference for calculating the drift time, with a \SI{5}{ns} uncertainty due to TOF.
 Once seeds are found, they are propagated forward and backward through the CDCH layers, adding new hits when they are consistent with the trajectory.
 Propagation continues until reaching the boundary of the active volume, thereby forming a single- or half-turn candidate.
 For clarity in later sections, note that this method does not exploit patterns between distant hits, particularly those belonging to different turn segments.